-Students with disabilities: If you have a disability, please contact the Disability Resource Center before you register for a DANTES exam regarding testing under special conditions, e. g., extended testing time (up to three hours per test), use of a reader or transcriber, or use of large-print testing materials.
-Only students with documentation of a learning or physical disability are eligible for special DANTES arrangements.
+Students with disabilities: If you have a disability, please contact the Disability Resource Center before you register for a DSST exam regarding testing under special conditions, e. g., extended testing time (up to three hours per test), use of a reader or transcriber, or use of large-print testing materials.
+Only students with documentation of a learning or physical disability are eligible for special DSST arrangements.

 Technical Advanced Placement (TAP) exams enable qualified high school and Midlands Technical College students to earn free course credit by demonstrating specific competencies on departmental exams.
 Students who do well can earn exemption credit toward their programs at Midlands Technical College.
 This will save them time and money!

 TAP exams were initially designed as a special part of the Central Midlands Career Partnership articulation agreement with local area high schools.
 They have now been expanded to include opportunities for MTC students as well.
 They are not transferable to other colleges and universities.
 Only current and future MTC students should select this method of receiving exemption credit.

 In order to make the exams more accessible, Midlands Technical College has significantly revised how we offer TAP exams.
 They are now offered in the MTC Student Assessment Centers on Beltline and Airport campuses during their regular working hours.
 Be sure to check out the new TAP procedures!

 Any questions or comments about TAP, please send an email to email@example.com.

 - Exams offered days and evenings

 - Exams offered on both Airport and Beltline campuses